All employers have a legal obligation to perform a right to work check, regardless of the candidate’s race, nationality, or ethnicity.

 *amid the COVID-19 pandemic, the government have issued temporary adjustments to right to work checks.
 This includes verifying a candidate’s identity over a video call and allowing them to send documents via email or an app.
 These adjustments can be found in full here.

 †All employers must have a GDPR-compliant process for dating and filing right to work check documents.
-There is free software available [link to Lite], which can assist in both background checks and data processing.
+There is free software available, which can assist in both background checks and data processing.

 What are right to work documents?